 If a family member is killed in a car accident in Las Vegas, NV, that occurs due to no fault of their own, you can hold the at-fault motorist accountable.
 In order to hold the negligent party responsible, you can file a car accident lawsuit.
 This requires you to hire a Las Vegas fatal car accident lawyer who represents your best interests and helps you get the most compensation possible.

-At H&P Law, we understand fatal car accident losses and their costs.
+At H&P Law, founded in 2009, we understand the costs of fatal car accident losses.
 Our Las Vegas car accident lawyer will put you in the best position to get compensation from anyone who caused your family member’s auto crash and death.
 To find out more, please reach out to us.
-We are courtroom proven and client praised.
+We are courtroom-proven and client-praised.

-When a fatal accident occurs, an investigation by law enforcement is likely.
-This process determines the cause of the accident and often labels a party as being at fault.
+When a fatal accident occurs, law enforcement is likely to investigate.
+This process determines the cause of the accident and often assigns fault to a party.
 However, fault comes down to who we can demonstrate was negligent in the case, which means they:

 - Owed a duty of care: Any person on the road agrees to abide by the laws of the state and to keep others safe.